 High-Cost Outlier

-The HCO policy adjusts the applicable LTCH PPS payment rate (site neutral rate or standard federal rate) for LTCH stays with costs exceeding typical cases of similar case-mix cost.
+The HCO policy adjusts the applicable LTCH PPS payment rate (site neutral rate or standard federal rate) for LTCH stays with costs exceeding typical cases of similar case-mix costs.
 To qualify for an HCO payment, an LTCH’s estimated treatment costs must exceed the outlier threshold.
 We calculate the applicable outlier threshold as the case’s applicable LTCH PPS payment plus the applicable fixed-loss amount.

-The HCO payment equals 80% of the difference between the estimated case-cost and the outlier threshold.
+The HCO payment equals 80% of the difference between the estimated case cost and the outlier threshold.

 For SSO cases, we calculate the outlier threshold by adding the applicable fixed-loss amount to the adjusted SSO MS-LTC-DRG payment.
 If the estimated SSO case cost exceeds the outlier threshold, it qualifies for an HCO payment.